Triheinz/Meet-Train/readme.md

 # Meet & Train

 ## Description
 Search and collaborative Data base platform for sports entusiast in which you can create your profile according to your sport qualities, level, and area.
-Also, you can also use the plaform to find people with similar interests make groups or just arrange sports activities.
+Also, you can also use the plaform to find people with similar interests make events or just arrange sports activities.

 ## User Stories
 - 404 - As users, we want to be politely warned that this page does not exist and it was our fault to search for it.